Finding community structure using the ordered random graph model: Results

 We demonstrate the performance of the {\MLE} of the {\ORGM} using three real-world network datasets that are often used in network science; the networks of Political Books \cite{Newman2006politicalbooks}, Les Mis\'{e}rables \cite{knuth1993stanford}, and Football \cite{girvan2002community,Evans2010} (Table~\ref{tab:dataset}).

 The visualization of the adjacency matrices based on the inferred vertex sequence is shown in Fig.~\ref{HeatmapComparison}.
-We show the results with $K=1$ and $K=2$, and we set the parameters to be $\beta=10$, $\eta_0=0.1$, $\epsilon_1=10^{-6}$, $\epsilon_2=0.1$, $\delta=2$, and $n_s=10$.
+We show the results with $K=1$ and $K=2$, and set the parameters to be $\beta=10$, $\eta_0=0.1$, $\epsilon_1=10^{-6}$, $\epsilon_2=0.1$, $\delta=2$, and $n_s=10$.
 For each case, we consider $1000$ initial states for $\{a_k\}$ and employ the solution with the largest likelihood.
-Our results are compared with those of the spectral ordering \cite{DingHe2004} and the {\RCM} \cite{Cuthill1969reducing}, which are also shown in Fig.~\ref{HeatmapComparison}.
+Our results are compared with those of the spectral ordering \cite{DingHe2004} and the {\RCM} \cite{Cuthill1969reducing,Alan1981Computer}, which are also shown in Fig.~\ref{HeatmapComparison}.

 The {\MLE} allows us to capture the sequentially local structure through the linear arrangement for all three datasets.
-The envelope functions, illustrated as red curves, are inferred relatively close to the diagonal elements, and the non-zero elements, illustrated as black elements, are more likely to be placed inside the envelope function for both cases when $K=1$ and $K=2$.
+The envelope functions, illustrated as red curves, are inferred relatively close to the diagonal elements, and the nonzero elements, illustrated as black elements, are more likely to be placed inside the envelope function for both cases when $K=1$ and $K=2$.
 The {\MLE} of the {\ORGM} exhibits a block-diagonal structure more clearly compared with the results of the spectral ordering and the {\RCM}.
 We also show the results with $K=3$ and $K=4$ in Appendix~\ref{sec:appendix}, where we observe that larger value of $K$ does not necessarily allow us to capture clear community structures.

 The result on the Political Books network with $K=2$ exhibits two groups corresponding to the two peaks of the envelope function.
 We can also confirm that the Political Books network has a sequentially local structure that is a mixture of the community and banded structures.
 For the Les Mis\'{e}rables and Football networks, we can identify several clique-like groups even when $K=2$ is employed.
 In contrast, the spectral ordering and the {\RCM} often focus more on banded structures.